 Arthur explains that “store staff on the shop floor needed something that popped up in whatever tool they were using and SnapComms gave us that ability.
 It is the tool we use to push information to store staff.”

-While each of the SnapComms’ employee communication channels that Virgin Mobile is using can be used in isolation, they do integrate seamlessly.
-For example the staff survey is used to get feedback and views from stores and can be distributed in combination with a desktop alert, directing employees to further information and the link to the survey.
+While each of the SnapComms channels that Virgin Mobile have can be used in isolation, they do integrate seamlessly.
+For example, the staff survey is used to get feedback and views from stores and can be distributed in combination with a desktop alert, directing employees to further information and the link to the survey.

 Arthur says that “SnapComms is just an accepted way for staff to receive communications.”